persephone-tools/persephone/README.md

 progress.

 Current data formatting requirements:
 * Audio files are stored in `<your-corpus>/feat/`.
-A wide variety of audio formats are supported.
+The WAV format is supported.
+  Persephone will normalize these WAVs to be 16bit mono 16000Hz.
 * Transcriptions are stored in text files in `<your-corpus>/label/`
 * Each audio file is short (ideally no longer than 10 seconds).
 There is a script added by Ben Foley, `persephone/scripts/split_eafs.py`, to split